revoltphp/revoltphp.github.io/extensions.md

 The package will automatically select the best available driver.
 It's perfectly fine to have one of the extensions in production while relying on the `StreamSelectDriver` locally for development.

-If you want to quickly switch implementations during development, e.g. for comparison or testing, you can set the `REVOLT_LOOP_DRIVER` environment variable to one of the classes.
+If you want to quickly switch implementations during development, e.g. for comparison or testing, you can set the `REVOLT_DRIVER` environment variable to one of the classes.
 If you use a custom implementation, this only works if the implementation's constructor doesn't take any arguments.